corda/corda-docs-portal/content/en/platform/corda/4.10/community/secure-coding-guidelines.md

 ### Secure flows

-Counterparties on a network have the ability to run their own code - it's possible that they may not be running the code you provided to take part in the flow.
-This means it's up to you to validate everything you receive over the network.
+Counterparties on a network have the ability to run their own code - it is possible that they may not be running the code you provided to take part in the flow.
+This means it is up to you to validate everything you receive over the network.

 The `receive` methods remind you to validate this data by wrapping it in the `UntrustworthyData<T>` marker type.
 This type does not add any functionality, it is only a reminder.